mayhemking007/Multi-Source-Search-Agent/README.md

 - Clone this repository and navigate into it.

-- Create a .env file with your BrightData API credentials.
+- Create .env file with your BrightData API credentials.

 - Run the script in your console: